Kevin Nealon

 Kevin Nealon (/ˈniːlən/; born November 18, 1953) is an American comedian and actor.
+He has earned a Primetime Emmy Award nomination and two Screen Actors Guild Award nominations.

-Nealon first gained widespread attention during his tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1986 to 1995, where he anchored the show's news parody segment Weekend Update.
-After leaving SNL, he acted in several of the Happy Madison films, played Doug Wilson on the Showtime series Weeds, and provided the voice of the title character, Glenn Martin, on Glenn Martin, DDS.
+He first gained widespread attention during his tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1986 to 1995, where he anchored the show's news parody segment Weekend Update.
+After leaving SNL, he acted in several of the Happy Madison films, played Doug Wilson on the Showtime series Weeds, and provided the voice of the title character on Glenn Martin, DDS.

 Early life and education

-Nealon was born on November 18, 1953, in St. Louis, Missouri, one of five children of Kathleen M. (née Kimball; 1928–2020) and Emmett F. Nealon (1925–2018), an aircraft company executive.
-A few months after he was born, the family moved to Bridgeport, Connecticut; when he was six, they moved to Germany for four years.
+Nealon was born on November 18, 1953, in St. Louis, Missouri, to Kathleen M. (née Kimball) and Emmett F. Nealon, an aircraft company executive.
+He has four siblings.
+A few months after he was born, the family moved to Bridgeport, Connecticut; when he was six, they moved to Heidelberg, West Germany for four years.
 He is of Irish descent and was raised Catholic.
 He graduated from St. Joseph High School in Trumbull, Connecticut, in 1971 and earned a bachelor's degree in marketing from Sacred Heart University.
-He then took night courses at Fairfield University, where he played quarterback on the football team.
+He then took night courses at Fairfield University, where he played quarterback on the club football team.

 Career

 Nealon played guitar in bands during high school and gravitated to comedy in college.
-In 1977, he moved to San Diego and then to Los Angeles, where he learned his craft at the Improv while tending bar there for a living.
+In 1977, he moved to San Diego and then to Los Angeles where he learned his craft at the Improv while tending bar there for a living.
 He had been doing stand-up for six years when he made his network television debut on The Tonight Show Starring Johnny Carson in 1984.
 He later became a regular there and on Late Night with David Letterman.
+He appeared on stage, alongside Jan Hooks, both relatively unknown at the time, celebrating Tim Holleran's big $90,000 cash win on Sale of the Century in 1985 (Holleran would win over $166,000 in cash and prizes).
+Holleran was a fellow comedian and a good friend of both Nealon and Hooks.

 In 1986, Saturday Night Live recruited his friend Dana Carvey, and Carvey, in turn, recommended Nealon.
-Both joined the cast that year, and Nealon became a full-time performer in the 1987–1988 season, and remained for nine seasons.
+Both joined the cast that year, and Nealon became a full-time performer in the 1987–1988 season.
 Nealon's SNL characters include Mr. Subliminal (which also became known as the "Subliminal Editorial" when Nealon was promoted to Weekend Update anchorman), Frank Gannon, P.I.P.I. (for Politically Incorrect Private Investigator), Bob Waltman (a male Barbara Walters), and Franz (of Hans and Franz) along with Carvey.
-He also anchored Weekend Update from 1991 to 1994.
-He stayed on SNL for one more season and left in 1995, after a then-record nine seasons.
-(His record was later surpassed by Tim Meadows, Darrell Hammond, and Kenan Thompson.)
+He also parodied sportscaster Brent Musburger.
+From 1991 to 1994, Nealon anchored Weekend Update.
+By the time he departed in 1995, he held the record for longest-tenured cast member at nine seasons, which has since been surpassed.